 If the requester is not a resource agency, explain any relevant public interest considerations in regard to the proposed study.

-The primary benefit to the public of the Transportation Resources Analysis will be the assurance of public safety and adequate capacity.
-The identification of hazards from increased traffic and recommendations to improve traffic flow will allow the project team to identify needed improvements to existing infrastructure and mitigate potential negative impacts on capacity and safety.
+The Transportation Resources Analysis will identify hazards from increased traffic and recommendations to improve traffic flow will allow the project team to identify needed improvements to existing infrastructure and mitigate potential negative impacts on capacity and safety.

 This report would also provide valuable information for the multidisciplinary analysis required under the National Environmental Policy Act (NEPA).